cs107e/cs107e.github.io/labs/lab3/lab.md

 $ ./program
 ```

-Wait the initial delay time of 10 seconds (this is so that you have
-time to start `screen`), and then the program should start printing.
+Wait the initial delay time of 10 seconds, and then the program should start printing to your console.

 Check that our implementation of `my_puts` matches the system's `puts`
 in behavior (they should be outputting the same thing).